civil-society-dev/civilsociety.dev/content/learning/linux/index.md

 - **Armbian**: For single-board computers and low-cost infrastructure
 - **OpenWrt**: For network devices and community networks

-The Civil Society Technology Foundation's Sovereign Cloud project uses lightweight Linux distributions as the foundation for self-hosted infrastructure, allowing organizations to run essential services on hardware they control.
+The Civil Society Technology Foundation's Wild Cloud project uses lightweight Linux distributions as the foundation for self-hosted infrastructure, allowing organizations to run essential services on hardware they control.

 ## Common Myths About Linux